GokulaKrishnanRGK/cloud-webapp-server/README.md

 ## Setup Steps
 1. **Configure and Run**
+    - Configure Maven
     - Clone the repository to your local machine.
-    - Ensure you have Java, SpringBoot, and PostgresSQL installed.
-    - Configure the database connection in the application properties.
-    - Run the application.
+    - Run command 'mvn clean install' - to compile and generate jar file

 ## Change Log